N.Y. court tosses Lindsay Lohan's Grand Theft Auto V lawsuit

 Take-Two did not immediately respond to a call seeking comment.

-Lohan accused Take-Two and its Rockstar Games unit of modelling "Grand Theft Auto V" actress character Lacey Jonas on her, with a similar look, voice, clothing and hair.
+Lohan accused Take-Two and its Rockstar Games unit of modeling "Grand Theft Auto V" actress character Lacey Jonas on her, with a similar look, voice, clothing and hair.

 But the appeals court said that even if the character resembled Lohan, "Grand Theft Auto V' was protected as a "work of fiction and satire."